Posen Foundation: History

-The Posen Foundation was started in the early 1980s by philanthropist Felix Posen, whose initial focus was the study of antisemitism.
+The Posen Foundation was started in the early 1980s by American philanthropist Felix Posen, whose initial focus was the study of antisemitism.
 Posen was the main financial supporter of the newly founded Vidal Sassoon Center for the Study of Antisemitism.
 Soon thereafter, Posen, who was raised Orthodox, became fascinated with the question of what it means to be literate in Jewish history, culture, and ideas as a secular Jew.
 His reading into Jewish history and ideas—subjects outside the boundary of his religious education—led to concern over the lack of "Jewish literacy" among secular Jews.
 "These are, after all, the majority of the Jews worldwide," he had said.

 In the 1980s, Posen encountered the concept of Judaism as Culture, which would guide much of his philanthropy during the 1990s and 2000s.
 Judaism as Culture is an approach to Jewish history, life, and learning that emphasizes Jewish culture, philosophy, and creativity, and includes religion as one aspect of Jewish civilization.
 It approaches the study of those subjects from a critical, secular point of view.

 Although Posen had yet to articulate his approach, as he later would, the principles behind Judaism as Culture would be integral to the Posen Foundation's future work—though that work would be diverse.
 During the 1980s, and into the 1990s, the Posen Foundation supported the Oxford Centre for Hebrew and Jewish Studies (then the Oxford Centre for Postgraduate Hebrew Studies).
 In the early 1990s, the Posen Foundation helped create the School for Educational Leadership in Jerusalem, an elite, pluralistic school for Israelis, which it supported (along with the Israeli Ministry of Education and the Mandel Foundation) until 1999.

 In the early 2000s, the Posen Foundation launched the Posen Project for the Study of Secular Jewish History and Culture, which provided course development grants to more than three-dozen universities in Israel, North America, and Europe.
 These courses examined the modern, secularizing trends of the post-Enlightenment period of Jewish history, and were taught with various disciplinary approaches, including history, literature, and sociology.

 In recent years, the Posen Foundation has focused much of its efforts on Israel, and Felix Posen's son, Daniel, has assumed a larger role in the foundation's operations.
 Daniel Posen now serves as the CEO and public face of the Posen Foundation; he travels frequently to the U.S. and Israel, giving speeches and meeting with Jewish foundations.
 He has engineered a shift in the Posen Foundation's priorities, from academia towards community-based programs.

 At present, the Posen Foundation's major projects include a large, multi-year publishing project, The Posen Library of Jewish Culture and Civilization, on which more than 120 scholars are participating.
 The complete series will comprise ten volumes, each roughly 1,000 pages long.
 The Posen Foundation has also begun a competitive Fellowship, the Posen Society of Fellows, designed to support emerging scholars of modern Jewish history and culture.